ystia/yorc/doc/bootstrap.rst

 required configuration values are missing, and will ask for missing values.

 These configuration values will allow you to specify:

   * optional Alien4Cloud configuration values
-  * Yorc configuration values, all optional, except from a ssh private key that will be used by the local orchestrator to connect to the bootstrapped setup
+  * Yorc configuration values, all optional, except from the path to a ssh private key that will be used by the local orchestrator to connect to the bootstrapped setup
-  * Infrastructure configuration with required configuration values depending on the infrastucture, described at :ref:`_infrastructures_configuration_section`
+  * Infrastructure configuration with required configuration values depending on the infrastucture, as described at :ref:`_infrastructures_configuration_section`
   * Configuration of compute Nodes to create on demand,
   * User used to connect to these compute nodes,
   * Configuration of the connection to public network created on demand.

-Details of these on-demand resources configuration are provided it the Alien4Cloud Yorc plugin at https://yorc-a4c-plugin.readthedocs.io/en/latest/location.html and the last sections below in this page provide an example of configuration for each infrastructure type.
+Details of these on-demand resources configuration values are provided in the Alien4Cloud Yorc plugin at https://yorc-a4c-plugin.readthedocs.io/en/latest/location.html and the last sections below in this page provide an example of configuration for each infrastructure type.

-Once configuration settings are provided, ``yorc bootstrap`` will proceed to the full stack deployment, showing deployment steps progress (by default, but you can see deployment logs instead trough the option ``--follow logs `` described below).
+Once configuration settings are provided, ``yorc bootstrap`` will proceed to the full stack deployment, showing deployment steps progress (by default, but you can see deployment logs instead trough the option ``--follow logs`` described below).

 Once the deployment is finished, the orchestrator on the local host is still running, so you can perform commands like ``./yorc deployments list``, ``./yorc deployments logs -b``, etc...